openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/multi_class_classification.rst

 - ``Learning rate schedule``: `Cosine Annealing <https://arxiv.org/abs/1608.03983v5>`_.
 It is a common learning rate scheduler that tends to work well on average for this task on a variety of different datasets.

 - ``Loss function``: `Influence-Balanced Loss <https://arxiv.org/abs/2110.02444>`_.
-IB loss is a solution for class-imbalance, which avoids overfitting to the majority classes re-weighting the influential samples
+IB loss is a solution for class-imbalance, which avoids overfitting to the majority classes re-weighting the influential samples.

 - Additionally, we use `No Bias Decay (NBD) <https://arxiv.org/abs/1812.01187>`_ technique and **early stopping** to add adaptability to the training pipeline and prevent overfitting.
+Besides this we use `Balanced Sampler <https://github.dev/openvinotoolkit/training_extensions/blob/develop/otx/mpa/modules/datasets/samplers/balanced_sampler.py#L11>`_ to create an efficient batch that allow reducing the iteration size by estimating the trials that all samples in the tail class are selected more than once with probability 0.999.

 To further enhance the performance of the algorithm in case when we have a small number of data we use `Supervised Contrastive Learning <https://arxiv.org/abs/2004.11362>`_.
 More specifically, we train a model with two heads: classification head with Influence-Balanced Loss and SupCon head with `Barlow Twins loss <https://arxiv.org/abs/2103.03230>`_.